walexy/zoomguy-copy-01/src/pages/features.md

     title: Features
     section_id: features
     content: >-
-      We know Zoom inside-out, having used it for hundreds of online meetings, workshops and courses since adopting this solution in 2013.
-We work with individuals and organizations to help them enhance their communications using Zoom.
+      Our Zoom Squad experts have a proven method, to help individuals and organizations enhance their communications.

       **Security Analysis**